trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 I've seen some admins does directly translate the sum of `worker_processes` and `worker_connections` into the number of clients that can be served simultaneously.
 In my opinion, it is a mistake because certain of clients (e.g. browsers which have different values for this) **opens a number of parallel connections** (see [this](https://stackoverflow.com/questions/985431/max-parallel-http-connections-in-a-browser) to confirm my words).
 Clients typically establish 4-8 TCP connections so that they can download resources in parallel (to download various components that compose a web page, for example, images, scripts, and so on).
 This increases the effective bandwidth and reduces latency.

+  > That is a HTTP/1.1 limit (6-8) of concurrent HTTP calls, the best solution to improve performance (without upgrade the hardware and use cache at the middle (e.g. CDN, Varnish)) is using HTTP/2 ([RFC 7540](https://tools.ietf.org/html/rfc7540)) instead of HTTP/1.1.
+  >
+  > HTTP/2 multiplex many HTTP requests on a single connection.
+When HTTP/1.1 has a limit of 6-8 roughly, HTTP/2 does not have a standard limit but say that "_It is recommended that this value (`SETTINGS_MAX_CONCURRENT_STREAMS`) be no smaller than 100_" (RFC 7540).
+That number is better than 6-8.

 Additionally, you must know that the `worker_connections` directive **includes all connections** per worker (e.g. connection structures are used for listen sockets, internal control sockets between NGINX processes, connections with proxied servers, and for upstream connections), not only incoming connections from clients.

   > Be aware that every worker connection (in the sleeping state) needs 256 bytes of memory, so you can increase it easily.